 With just potatoes, milk, butter, thyme, and mushrooms in this chanterelle mashed potatoes recipe, you’re going to be tasting some earthiness.
 It’s a good thing if you’re into mushrooms.
 Heck, it’s a phenomenal thing if you’re into mushrooms.
 Just saying, with the chanterelles definitely the alpha ingredient, this recipe probably shouldn’t replace your classic mashed potatoes at the traditional Thanksgiving table.
 Though it could definitely make an admirable stand-in should your family be the sort that welcomes a little lawlessness.

-Chanterelle Mashed Potatoes Recipe
+Chanterelle Mashed Potatoes

 - Quick Glance